brunokoga/Montevideo/feats.md

 **Prerequisites:** [Dex](gettingStarted#_dexterity) 13, Improved Unarmed Strike.

 **Benefit:** You must have at least one hand free (holding nothing) to use this feat.
 Once per round when you would normally be hit with an attack from a ranged weapon, you may deflect it so that you take no damage from it.
 You must be aware of the attack and not [flat-footed](glossary#_flat-footed).
 Attempting to deflect a ranged attack doesn't count as an action.
-Unusually massive ranged weapons (such as boulders or ballista bolts and ranged attacks generated by natural attacks or spell effects can't be deflected.
+Unusually massive ranged weapons (such as boulders or ballista bolts) and ranged attacks generated by natural attacks or spell effects can't be deflected.

 ## Deft Hands

 You have exceptional manual dexterity.

-**Benefit:** You get a +2 bonus on [Disable Device](skill_dir/disableDevice#_disable-device and [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) skill checks.
+**Benefit:** You get a +2 bonus on [Disable Device](skills/disableDevice#_disable-device) and [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) skill checks.
 If you have 10 or more ranks in one of these skills, the bonus increases to +4 for that skill.

 ## Diehard